DavidCico/Two-dimensional-flow-in-Finite-Volume-Method/README.md

 The code being implemented in Fortran 90, and Fortran being a compiled language, it requires a compiler such as <a href="https://gcc.gnu.org/wiki/GFortran">GFortran</a>.

-In Ubuntu, Mint and Debian you can install Python 3 like this:
+In Ubuntu, Mint and Debian you can install GFortran like this:

-    $ sudo apt-get install python3 python3-pip
+    sudo apt-get install gfortran

-Alongside Python, the SciPy packages are also required.
-In Ubuntu and Debian, the SciPy ecosystem can be installed by:
+Alongside the GFortran compiler, the open-source platform for data analysis and visualization, <a href="https://www.paraview.org/">ParaView</a>, is also required and installed through the commands:

+    sudo apt-get update
-    $ sudo apt-get install python-numpy python-scipy python-matplotlib ipython ipython-notebook python-pandas python-sympy python-nose
+    sudo apt-get install paraview

 Finally, the latest release of Seaborn visualization package, which can be installed with pip: